|Nutrition Facts (per serving)|

 Allow the chocolate to melt into the milk while stirring with a wooden spoon.

-Add the rest of the milk and whisk lightly until well mixed and foamy.
+Add the remaining 1 cup of milk and whisk lightly until foamy and very hot (not boiling).

-Pour into small cups, top with whipped cream, dust with cinnamon, and serve piping hot.
+Divide the mixture between 2 small cups, top with whipped cream, dust with cocoa powder and cinnamon, and serve piping hot.

 Dutch Hot Chocolate History

 Drinking hot chocolate dates from the Mayans and Aztecs whose cacao bean beverage was bitter, unsweetened, and included spicy chili peppers.
 Imported to Spain by the Conquistadores, it was a luxury beverage among the nobility.
 By the 17th century, it began to be sweetened.
 However, it was still made by grinding whole cacao beans, which include the fat in the central nibs.
 Even though it was served at chocolate houses (like coffee houses) as well as in private mansions, it was still expensive and exclusive to those who could afford it.

 Dutch process cocoa, or cocoa powder, was invented in 1828 by Coenradd Johannes van Houton using a press that separated the fat from roasted cacao beans.
 This allowed the caked cocoa to be powdered.
 In the process now called Dutching, he treated the powder with alkaline and produced Dutch chocolate with a dark color and mild flavor.
 Dutch process cocoa mixes well with water or milk.
 The cocoa butter that was separated during the Dutching process could then be added back in, along with sugar and other ingredients, to make solid chocolate bars, chips, and other shapes.